asadalibest1/asadalibest1/README.md

 ## EXPERIENCE AND STATUS<br />

 :heavy_check_mark: Working on front-end widgets using deferent libraries with React such as react-routing, react-redux, firebase Material UI
 Express JS and further practice is going on

 :heavy_check_mark: 2+ years of overall experience in MERN STACK DEVELOPMENT.
 I can develop web applications and products according to client briefs and modify designs to meet changes in client specifications.

-:heavy_check_mark: Currently, I am under training in Freelance and Remote Work Bootcamp 2020.
+:heavy_check_mark: Currently, I am under training in [Freelance and Remote Work Bootcamp 2020](https://panacloud.github.io/bootcamp-2020/?fbclid=IwAR12wYtzgr_YgBK3i92HJbvopK-f1BdJj_N87Rl2A2CfnoOUcMNoRexV_Gg).
 An internship and Career developing
-opportunity in which we are studying and applying Front-end technologies, Progressive web Applications, JAMS-Stack and, AI integration.
+opportunity in which we are studying and applying Front-end technologies, Progressive web Applications, JAMS-Stack and, AI integration etc.

 ## My core skills included,